khoaguin/priv-sec-ai-blog/ecg-split-1DCNN-PySyft/README.md

 # Split Learning on ECG Data using 1DCNN and PySyft
-Demonstration code for this [blog post](https://encryptedlearner.com/detecting-heart-abnormalities-using-1d-cnn-on-data-you-cannot-see-with-pysyft-735481a952d8) (published via Towards Data Science) on [Encrypted Learner](https://encryptedlearner.com/).
+Code for the blog post [Detecting Heart Abnormalities Using 1D CNN on Data You Cannot See](https://encryptedlearner.com/detecting-heart-abnormalities-using-1d-cnn-on-data-you-cannot-see-with-pysyft-735481a952d8) which was published via [Towards Data Science](https://towardsdatascience.com/).